01 Featured Wrist wearable · Staff · Governance · 0-to-1

 Payments Wallet feature — naming, flows, error states, confirmation patterns Legal + Trademark

-Settings 44 standardized settings strings with taxonomy documentation Cross-product model
+Settings 44 standardized settings UI copy with taxonomy documentation Cross-product model

-Notifications System notifications, alerts, and wrist-optimized microcopy ~99 string diffs
+Notifications System notifications, alerts, and wrist-optimized microcopy ~99 copy changes

-Standards Content standards hub, terminology governance, error framework, AX specs 1,665+ views, month 1
+Standards Content standards hub, terminology governance, error framework, accessibility specs 1,665+ views, month 1

 Task success: 73% → 82%

 Content decisions weren't made on instinct — they were validated.
-I partnered with UXR to run usability studies on key flows, using task success rates as the primary metric for content effectiveness.
+I partnered with UX research to run usability studies on key flows, using task success rates as the primary metric for content effectiveness.

 The 73% → 82% improvement in task success rates across tested flows wasn't a coincidence.
 It was the result of iterating on copy based on where users got stuck, not where we assumed they would.